 Click Here to Schedule a Free Consultation

-Medical malpractice is a centralized area of the law that the attorneys at Cantor Crane are highly skilled at and dedicated to focusing on.
+Medical malpractice is a centralized area of the law that the attorneys of the Cantor team are highly skilled at and dedicated to focusing on.
 After all, we all rely on the competence of medical professionals in our daily lives in some way or another.
 If improvements to medical care are to be made and future generations kept safe, these medical professionals must be made to take responsibility for their mistakes when they occur, just like professionals in every other field.
 Even simple medical malpractice cases often involve permanent impairment of some type, and these settlements can potentially range anywhere from $100,000 up to 10 million dollars or more.
 Generally, the amount of settlement is determined by several important factors, including the total cost of medical bills, the level of the patient’s pain and suffering, cost of living prices, and the amount lost due to employment damages.

 Depending on the length of the hospital stay and the type of physical and vocational rehab that is received, medical bills can quickly reach proportions that exceed $100,000.
 Usually, re-paying these bills is the primary concern of the malpractice victim’s family and is the cause of much stress.
 In instances where a doctor or member of the medical staff is responsible for a patient’s injury, it is common for their insurance company’s adjuster to hastily reach out to the family following the injury to offer some type of settlement.
 These settlements typically offer to “pay all of your medical bills”.
 While it may be tempting to sign these papers and accept the settlement offered, it is important to understand that most of these settlements will not be sufficient enough to cover the long-term life care and additional vocational rehabilitation that is often required immediately following a hospital stay.

 It is never wise to accept a settlement from one of these adjusters before consulting with a qualified and reputable attorney who emphasizes in handling medical malpractice suits.
 What many people do not realize is that these cases are different from all others.
 While settling for three to five times the amount of the hospital bill may sound like success, it is simply not true.
 An example of why this is would be a comatose patient, who will steadily rack up medical bills while his future is being severely damaged with each day he remains in a coma.
-If you find yourself in a similar position and are approached by your doctor’s insurance adjuster, or if another, less experienced lawyer suggests you accept a settlement of “three times the medical bills,” please reach out and contact one of our qualified attorneys at Cantor Crane.
+If you find yourself in a similar position and are approached by your doctor’s insurance adjuster, or if another, less experienced lawyer suggests you accept a settlement of “three times the medical bills,” please reach out and contact one of our qualified attorneys at Cantor Injury Lawyers.